mattwatsoncodes/theme-login/README.md

 ## [Roadmap](#roadmap)
 A bunch of features will be coming to this plugin, including:

-- Add basic styles that can be overridden by the user
-- Create accompanying plugin to enable UI setting of page slugs and redirect locations
+- Create accompanying plugin / options to enable UI setting of page slugs and redirect locations
-- Create accompanying plugin to enable the customisation of registration and password reset emails
+- Create accompanying plugin / options to enable the customisation of registration and password reset emails

 ## [Hooks](#hooks)